sammcmahon/vim-settings/README.md

 A minimal vimrc, set of plugins, with minimal non-vim dependencies.

 ## Installation
-You must have at least curl and git on your system to build.
+You must have at least vim 8, curl, and git on your system to build.

 Clone the repository:
 `$ git clone https://github.com/sammcmahon/vim-settings.git`